ClarkGuilty/Qt-stamp-visualizer/README.md

 optional arguments:
--h, --help                          show help message and exit -l GRIDSIZE, --gridsize GRIDSIZE    Number of stamps per side on the mosaic -s SEED, --seed SEED                Seed used to shuffle the images, must
+-h, --help                          show help message and exit -l GRIDSIZE, --gridsize GRIDSIZE    number of stamps per side on the mosaic (default: 10) -s SEED, --seed SEED                seed used to shuffle the images, must
-                                    be a positive integer.
---printname, --no-printname         Whether to print the filename when you
+                                    be a positive integer. (default: None) --printname, --no-printname         whether to print the filename when you
                                     click (default: False)
---page PAGE                         Initial page --resize, --no-resize               Set to allow the resizing of the stamps
+--page PAGE                         initial page --resize, --no-resize               set to allow the resizing of the stamps
-                                    with the window (default: False) --fits, --no-fits                   Specify whether the images to classify are fits or png/jp(e)g (default: True)
+                                    with the window (default: False) --fits, --no-fits                   forces app to only use fits (--fits) or png/jp(e)g (--no-fits).
+                                    If unset, the app searches for fits files in the path, but defaults to png/jp(e)g if no fits files are found. (default: None)
 ```
 - `left click` to mark a stamp as a gravitational lens candidate.
 - `shift+left` click to mark a stamp as *interesting*.
 - `left click` on an already marked stamp to undo the classification.
+- `d` go to previous page.
+- `f` go to following page.

 ### Sequential app
 ```